giannkas/ecofolder/tutorial.md

-# Ecofolder and utilities tutorial
+# Ecofolder features and utilities tutorial

 The next tutorial is conceived as a starting point to use all the features included in Ecofolder and postprocessing of the computed prefix.